-The National Centre for Complementary and Integrated Health also states that when taken with other nutrients, supplementing with CoQ10 may help to speed up the recovery time after heart bypass and heart valve surgeries.
+The National Centre for Complementary and Integrated Health states that when taken alongside other nutrients, CoQ10 supplements may help to speed up recovery time after heart bypass and heart valve surgeries.

-Prevention is better than cure and as heart and circulatory disease is the cause of over a quarter of UK deaths per year, it’s important to look after yourself by doing simple and effective things like eating a balanced whole food diet, performing regular exercise, taking care of your mental and emotional wellbeing, spending time in good company, and getting lots of fresh air and sunshine.
+Prevention is better than cure, and as heart and circulatory disease is the cause of over a quarter of UK deaths per year, it’s important to look after yourself by doing simple and effective things like eating a balanced whole food diet, performing regular exercise, taking care of your mental and emotional wellbeing, spending time in good company, and getting plenty of water, fresh air and sunshine.

 Taking a vitamin D supplement during autumn and winter is essential.
 It will help to boost your overall immunity and potentially bolster your heart health.
 Adding some vitamin K2 foods to your diet would also be beneficial, and potentiate the positive impact of vitamin D.

-Eating oily fish two to three times a week is also necessary to receive adequate amounts of EPA and DHA.
-Alternatively, taking a good quality daily supplement is advisable, and if you are older and concerned about protecting your heart, taking a daily CoQ10 supplement may help.
+Eating oily fish two to three times per week is also necessary to receive adequate amounts of EPA and DHA.
+Alternatively, taking a good-quality daily fish oil is advisable, and if you are older and concerned about protecting your heart, adding a daily CoQ10 supplement may help.

-If you already have heart or circulatory issues or are taking statins, there may be some natural lifestyle things you can do to improve your symptoms and taking some of the supplements mentioned in this article may be a good start.
-Just be sure to discuss any supplements with your GP before taking them as they could interfere with prescribed medication.
+If you already have heart or circulatory issues or are taking statins, there may be some natural lifestyle interventions you can make to improve symptoms, and taking some of the supplements mentioned in this article could be a good start.
+Just be sure to discuss with your GP before taking them, as they could interfere with prescribed medication.

-This article is written by Rebecca Rychlik-Cunning, Nutritional Therapist and Homeopath.
+This article was written by Rebecca Rychlik-Cunning, Nutritional Therapist and Homeopath.
 Follow Rebecca on Instagram, Facebook and Medium, @rebeccabitesback.